trdenton/ece1387_a2/README.md

 next steps (oct 27 2023)
 - easier: calculate the clique weight per net (ie. to figure out wi,j)
 - less easy: extrapolate the relation of w_i,j and build the correct matrix

+Px = wij(xi-xj)^2

+2wij(xi-xj)

+so C is the same as b for some reason

+the elements of Q are as such:

+qi,i (diagonal) is the sum of all weights connected to that node qi,j is -wi,j

+Ci = wiz\* xz if xi connects to fixed cell xz

+so, things to do next,
+-function to sum all weights connecting to a block -populate q(x)
+-function to determine if a given cell connects to a fixed cell -populate C